BEST WESTERN PLUS St. Christopher Hotel

 Welcome to BEST WESTERN PLUS St. Christopher Hotel!

 Enjoy free Wi-Fi and a free breakfast while staying at our welcoming New Orleans hotel.
-Guests can start each morning with a complimentary, generous spread of breakfast favorites like pastries and hot waffles, fresh fruits and cereal, yogurt, 100% Arabica coffee and juices.
-Harrah’s® Casino is walkable, and all the excitement of Bourbon Street is just minutes away.
+Guests can start each morning with a complimentary, generous spread of breakfast favorites like scrambled eggs, sausage, pastries, hot pancakes, fresh fruits, cereal, yogurt, 100% Arabica coffee and juices.
+We also offer Room Service for breakfast, lunch, and dinner.

-From shopping on Royal Street to dining in New Orleans, there’s no end to the things to see and do here.
+From shopping on Royal Street to dining at the many world famous restaurants in New Orleans, there’s no end to the things to see and do here.
 Take a swamp tour just 20 minutes from the city, or visit Mardi Gras World to see the famous floats up close and being created right in front of you.
-Try the turtle soup at Brennan’s and of course, the jambalaya and gumbo is also a must.
+Try the turtle soup at Brennan’s, charbroiled oysters at Drago’s or many other New Orleans favorites.